 Everyone loves a bargain, especially in the run-up to Christmas, a notoriously expensive time of year.
 But don’t let temptation get the better of you - or your money.
-Follow our top tips to get the best deals without burning a whole in your wallet this Black Friday (23rd November) and Cyber Monday (26th November).
+Follow our top tips to get the best deals without burning a hole in your wallet this Black Friday (23rd November) and Cyber Monday (26th November).

 Last year, Brits spent over £4.5 billion in the Black Friday rush, and this study shows that it’s even easier to give in to flash sales and ‘unmissable’ deals if you browse without a goal.
 Be particularly aware of retailers’ clever email marketing and adverts, designed to reel you in, such as hourly deals and free gifts with every purchase (guilty).

 So whether it’s Christmas presents for family or just a treat for yourself, it’s sensible to have a clear idea of what you’re looking for before the sales start.

 Putting pen to paper (or using a note-taking app) gives you time to think about what you really need.
 It makes it easier to separate the essentials from the nice-to-haves, and may help you steer clear of those items that could push you over budget.

 Set a limit

 It might sound obvious, but if you struggle to know your needs from your wants, then setting yourself a limit on how many things you buy and how much you spend is another way of keeping within budget.
 More than a quarter of us have reported buying something in the sale that we later regret (mostly in the form of clothes and accessories), so think before you reach for your card.

 Many retailers ‘leak’ offers ahead of time to build hype and keep you interested.
 This is your chance to research the best deals before you hit the shops, to make sure you’re getting the best price.
 Websites like Flubit, PriceSpy and Offer of the Day make comparisons easier.